-- (i) he has not reached the age of 19 in the year in which the NCE is held; - (ii) he has not reached the age of 20 in the year in which the NCE is held, for repeaters; - (iii) he is attending a Grade 9+ class in a duly registered public or private secondary school in the year in which is held the NCE.
+- (i) he has not reached the age of 19 in the year in which the NCE assessment is held; - (ii) he has not reached the age of 20 in the year in which the NCE assessment is held, for repeaters; - (iii) he is attending a Grade 9+ class in a duly registered public or private secondary school in the year in which the NCE assessment is held. - (3) Any student who would otherwise be excluded from the NCE assessment under paragraphs (1) and (2) may, under exceptional circumstances, on a request made and after consideration of such request and the nature of those exceptional circumstances, be allowed to sit for that assessment, with the approval of the Minister.

-3. Private candidate
+3. Private Candidate

-- (1) A candidate who is 17 or above the age of 17 who is not attending a duly registered public or private secondary school may enter for the NCE assessment as a private candidate. - (2) A candidate below the age of 17 who is attending a duly registered public or private secondary school and has completed the nine years of continuous basic education and has sat for the NCE assessment in the previous school year may enter for the NCE assessment as a private candidate. - (3) Any pupil who would otherwise be excluded from the NCE assessment under paragraph (1) and (2) may, under exceptional circumstances, on a request made and after consideration of such request and the nature of those exceptional circumstances, be allowed to sit for that assessment, with the approval of the Minister. - (4) The interpretation of the terms used in this document shall rest with the Director of the MES.
+(1) A candidate who is 17 or above the age of 17 and who is not attending a duly registered public or private secondary school may enter for the NCE assessment as a private candidate.

+- (2) A candidate below the age of 17 and who is attending a duly registered public or private secondary school and has completed the nine years of continuous basic education and has sat for the NCE assessment in the previous school year may enter for the NCE assessment as a private candidate. - (3) Any student who would otherwise be excluded from the NCE assessment under paragraphs (1) and (2) may, under exceptional circumstances, on a request made and after consideration of such request and the nature of those exceptional circumstances, be allowed to sit for that assessment, with the approval of the Minister.

-4. Subjects for the assessment
+4. Subjects for the NCE assessment